 - a) Urgent Priority Works (including design and supervision).
 Critical climate resilient road, bridge, causeway or drainage improvement works that should be implemented urgently to maintain a basic level of road connectivity in each state.
+Project E&S screening and physical works are expected in early 2022 and 2023, respectively.
 Urgent works proposed for financing under the PRIME Project include: - (i) Improving the narrow, low-level Lelu causeway in Kosrae; - (ii) Replacing the 12 m Awak bridge in Pohnpei; - (iii) Improving the 2.5 km airport to Pou Bay bridge road in Chuuk; and - (iv) Replacing two short-span (6 m long) steel and concrete composite bridges in Yap. - b) Works informed by the VA and CRRS (including design and supervision).
 In addition to the urgent priorities under Sub-component 2a, a selection of near, medium and long-term road works would be financed to enhance the resilience of the network in each state to climate change impacts and natural hazards, in accordance with the recommendations from the VA and CRRS undertaken as part of Component 1.
 Works will be restricted to road networks within the existing primary road corridors.
-It is expected that physical works will not commence until year 2 of the Project.
+It is expected that physical works will not commence until year 3 (2022) of the Project.